 Three things you should know before buying colorblind glasses

 If you have colorblindness, here are a few things to keep in mind:

 - Colorblindness glasses might worsen night vision.

 Because they reduce the amount of light getting to the eye, it might not be a good idea to wear colorblindness-correcting glasses at night.
 Reducing the amount of light getting into the eye might especially be a problem for people who have other eye conditions such as cataracts or macular degeneration.
 EnChroma, the manufacturer, warns against using the glasses while driving.
 The company offers an indoor collection that blocks less light, for lower-light conditions.

-Cost is also a concern for the average consumer.
-These glasses may be a luxury item for many individuals, because they can cost several hundred dollars.
-It’s important for people to have realistic expectations of how much these glasses might or might not help them before they buy.
-Colorblindness-correcting glasses are generally not covered by insurance because colorblindness doesn’t affect a person’s health, so treatment isn’t medically necessary.
+Some colorblindness-correcting glasses cost several hundred dollars.
+It’s important to set realistic expectations of how much these glasses might change your vision before you buy.
+Colorblindness-correcting glasses are not typically covered by insurance because colorblindness doesn’t affect a person’s health, so treatment isn’t medically necessary.

-There are other devices designed to enhance contrast between colors, such as hunting glasses and contrast-increasing filters for photography that may benefit some people.
-But products other than colorblindness-correcting devices like EnChroma glasses weren’t developed specifically to address the experience of people with colorblindness.
+You may have heard about other devices designed to enhance contrast between colors, such as hunting glasses or contrast-increasing filters for photography.
+But those products weren’t developed specifically to enhance color vision in people with colorblindness.